 After being bitten by a mosquito carrying the virus, the incubation period ranges from three to 15 (usually five to eight) days before the signs and symptoms of dengue appear.
 Dengue starts with chills, headache, pain upon moving eyes and low backache.
 Painful aching in legs and joints occurs during the first hours of illness.
-Temperature rises quickly as high as 104° F (40° C), with relative low heart rate and low blood pressure.
+Temperature rises quickly as high as 104° F (40° C), with relatively low heart rate and low blood pressure.
 Eyes become reddened.
 A flushing or pale pink rash comes over the face and then disappears.
 Glands (lymph nodes) in the neck are often swollen.

-Fever and other signs of dengue last for two to four days, followed by rapid drop in temperature with profuse sweating.
+Fever and other signs of dengue last for two to four days, followed by the rapid drop in temperature with profuse sweating.
 This is followed by a period with normal temperature and a sense of well-being that lasts about a day.
 A second rapid rise in temperature follows.
-A characteristic rash appears along with the fever and spreads from the extremities to cover the entire body except the face.
+A characteristic rash appears along with the fever and spreads from the extremities to cover the entire body except for the face.
 The palms and soles may be bright red and swollen.

 Dengue hemorrhagic fever is a more severe form of the viral illness.
-Manifestations include headache, fever, rash, and evidence of hemorrhage in the body.
+Manifestations include a headache, fever, rash, and evidence of hemorrhage in the body.
 Small red or purple blisters under the skin, bleeding in the nose or gums, black stools or easy bruising are all possible signs of hemorrhage.
 This form of dengue fever can be life-threatening.

 As dengue is caused by a virus, there is no specific medicine or antibiotic to treat it.
-For typical dengue, the treatment is purely concerned with relief of symptoms.
+For typical dengue, the treatment is purely concerned with the relief of symptoms.
 Rest and fluid intake for adequate hydration is important.